Rational degeneration of M-curves, totally positive Grassmannians and KP2-solitons: Proof of Theorem

 Denote by $\tilde A$ the matrix, obtained from $\hat A$ by replacing the first row with the vector, defined by the formula (\ref{eq:first-line}).
 Then

 where $n>0$,

 Therefore we have $\tilde A =\hat A$ if and only if $\hat B_n$ are defined by (\ref{eq:alpha1}) for $n>1$, $\hat B_1=\hat A^1_1$.

-We see that if all minors of the matrix $\hat A$ are strictly positive, then all $\hat B_n>0$.
+If all minors of the matrix $\hat A$ are strictly positive, then all $\hat B_n>0$.
 Conversely, if all $\hat B_n>0$, then all $N$-order minors of $\hat A$ formed by consequent columns are strictly positive, and applying Lemma~\ref{lem:l2} we obtain that all $N$-order minors are strictly positive.
 It completes the proof. \end{proof}

 \begin{corollary} Assume that the matrix $\hat A$ is the same as in the Principal Algebraic Lemma, and all $N\times N$ minors of $\hat A$ are strictly positive.
 Denote by $\breve A$ the matrix, obtained from $\hat A$ by removing the last $s$ columns, $s<M-N$.
 If we apply to $\breve A$ the same procedure as in the Principal Algebraic Lemma, we obtain a collection of vectors $\breve {E}^n$, $n=1,2,\ldots,M-N-s+1$, where $\breve {E}^n$ is obtained from ${\hat E}^n$ by removing the last $s$ zeroes. \end{corollary} \begin{proof} The proof follows directly from the following property of the collection ${\hat E}^n$: to define the element ${\hat E}^n$ it is sufficient to know the first $N+n-2$ columns of the matrix $\hat A$. \end{proof}